 People should not park where they are not permitted to do so, but that does not give anybody the right to deprive them of the use of their vehicles.
 In most jurisdictions, wheel clamping on private or even public property is essentially kidnapping a vehicle for the purpose of extorting money.
 Nobody should ever pay a wheel clamper to remove a clamp under any circumstances.
 A motorist who finds that his car has been clamped should immediately call the police and also lay formal criminal charges against the wheel clamper.

 Although most lawyers would advocate that a motorist who finds a wheel clamp on his car should call the police, I think that there is a much better way to address this issue.
-That is, the motorist should grab an angle grinder and remove the clamp from his car.
+That is, the motorist should grab a cordless angle grinder and remove the clamp from his car.
 He should also completely chop the clamp up so that it cannot ever be used again.
 This will not only cost the wheel clamper the price of the clamp, but it goes without saying that the motorist should also tell the clamper where he can shove his extortionate demand for money or compensation for the destroyed clamp.

 If the wheel clamper complains to the police that a motorist has removed and chopped up his clamp, the motorist can state that if the clamp had not been illegally placed on his vehicle and immobilised it and deprived him of its use, then the issue would not have arisen.
 The motorist could merely state that the situation was completely the fault and the illegal act of the wheel clamper and if he wanted to take legal action against the motorist, he was welcome to try and sue him in a civil court of law.